Cairi-S/vegan-Glasgow/documentation/TESTING.md

 - Create an account for a new username making sure the user is redirected to the My Profile page on form submission and a developer written message is flashed welcoming the user to the site.
 - Cross check that the newly created account has been added to the 'users' collection of the database.
 - Click the 'Log In' link at the bottom of the page making sure the user is redirected to the 'Log In' page.

+LOG IN

+- Change the screen size manually and to various mobile device sizes using devTools to verify that the form is responsive.
+- Complete form with a username that is not registered in the 'users' collection ensuring a developer written message is flashed notifying the user that that username or password does not exist.
+- Complete form where the username uses all lowercase letters ensuring that on form completion the username is recognised and user is redirected to their profile page.
+- Complete form filling using the incorrect password.
+When an incorrect format is used a warning is flagged, if an incorrect password is used a developer written message is flashed notifying the user that that username or password does not exist
+- Complete the form using the admin log in details ensuring that they are redirected to the admin specific profile page.
+- Click the 'Sign Up' link at the bottom of the page making sure the user is redirected to the 'Create Account' page.

 BUGS